-12 See, e.g., Epic Sys Corp v.
+17 See, e.g., Epic Sys Corp v.
 Lewis, 138 S Ct 1612, 1632 (2018); DIRECTV, Inc v.
 Imburgia, 136 S Ct 463 (2015); Am Express Co v.
-Italian Colors Rest, 570 US 228 (2013); AT&T Mobility LLC v Concepcion, 563 US 333 (2011).
-13 See Lamps Plus, Inc v.
+Italian Colors Rest, 570 US 228 (2013); AT&T Mobility LLC v.
+Concepcion, 563 US 333 (2011).
+18 See Lamps Plus, Inc v.
 Varela, 139 S Ct 1407 (2019); Epic Sys Corp v.
 Lewis, 138 S Ct 1612, 1632 (2018).
-14 Motorola Credit Corp v.
-Standard Chartered Bank, 24 NY3d 149, 156 (2014).
-With regard to post-judgment execution on assets or injunctions in aid of such execution, recent changes to personal jurisdiction law, discussed in greater detail in Section III, supra, have limited the power of US courts to enforce such orders against non-parties for assets located outside the forum.
-Following the Daimler decision,15 'a district court can enforce an injunction against a nonparty [bank] only if it has personal jurisdiction over that nonparty, which will generally not exist over foreign banks with respect to their non-US activities.'16 Even if personal jurisdiction exists, financial institutions may still raise principles of international comity as a further defence, particularly when the bank is a nonparty that would not expect US law to apply.17 That defence, however, has become increasingly limited as courts have held that it requires compliance with both nations' law be strictly impossible.18 VI PRIVILEGE AND PROFESSIONAL SECRECY i Bank examination privilege In the US, banks benefit from a privilege protection for confidential information shared with their bank regulators, known as the bank examination privilege.
+V INTERIM MEASURES Banks will frequently encounter asset-freezing orders - injunctions or attachment orders requiring restraint of assets held by the bank - in connection with litigation to which the bank is not a party.
+There is variation among US jurisdictions as to the extent of a financial institution's obligation to freeze assets held outside the US in response to such orders.
+In New York, for example, the 'separate entity rule' allows New York courts to freeze only those assets located within the US.19 With regard to post-judgment execution on assets or injunctions in aid of such execution, recent changes to personal jurisdiction law, discussed in greater detail in Section II, supra, have limited the power of US courts to enforce such orders against non-parties for assets located outside the forum.
+Following the Daimler decision,20 'a district court can enforce an injunction against a nonparty [bank] only if it has personal jurisdiction over that nonparty', which will generally not exist over foreign banks with respect to their non-US activities.21 Even if personal jurisdiction exists, financial institutions may still raise principles of international comity as a further defence, particularly when the bank is a nonparty that would not expect US law to apply.22 That defence, however, has become increasingly limited as courts have held that it requires compliance with both nations' law be strictly impossible.23 VI PRIVILEGE AND PROFESSIONAL SECRECY i Bank examination privilege In the US, banks benefit from a privilege protection for confidential information shared with their bank regulators, known as the bank examination privilege.
 Banks are heavily regulated by a patchwork of state and federal agencies, which frequently obtain confidential information related to a bank's operations and performance in the exercise of their oversight duties.
 Such confidential information is often sought in litigation by third parties against banks, and the bank examination privilege may be used to protect this information from disclosure.
-The bank examination privilege belongs to the regulatory agency.
+The bank examination privilege belongs to the regulatory agency and is largely codified in 12 USC §1828(x).
 It is up to the bank and its outside counsel to preserve the privilege when responding to subpoenas or discovery requests for documents covered by the privilege.
 Documents covered by the privilege should not be produced in parallel private litigation or to requests from non-banking agencies, unless the privilege has been waived by the applicable regulator or production has been ordered by a court following its review.
 In practice, outside counsel should notify the regulator of the request, and typically file under seal documents over which the privilege is being asserted for in camera court review.
-Outside counsel should be attuned to the bank examination privilege to minimise the risk of unnecessary disclosure, particularly in the current environment where banks are investigated and sued in myriad forums by a multitude of agencies and private litigants. ii Attorney-client privilege Privilege over documents prepared during internal investigations In general, attorney-client privilege applies only to communications made in confidence for the purpose of obtaining legal advice.
-US courts have conducted fact-intensive analyses to determine whether the privilege applies.
-In at least one prominent US jurisdiction, the court has made clear that the correct test was whether 'one of the significant purposes' of 15 Daimler AG v.
-Bauman, 134 SCt 746 (2014).
+Outside counsel should 19 Motorola Credit Corp v.
+Standard Chartered Bank, 24 NY3d 149, 156 (2014).